Doncaster Pride

-Doncaster Pride is South Yorkshire's biggest Gay Pride event, held annually in Doncaster, England, usually in August.
-It was first held in 2007.
+Doncaster Pride is a Gay Pride event held annually in Doncaster, England, usually in August.
+It is South Yorkshire's biggest Gay Pride event, and It was first held in 2007.
 Currently the audience figures for the day's event is close to 20,000.
 The Patron of Doncaster Pride is Sheridan Smith.

 Doncaster Pride has been held at the Keepmoat Stadium, the racecourse, and is currently held at Doncaster's Sir Nigel Gresley Square.
 The event is funded by local businesses, award foundations, various charitable organizations and donations from the public.
 The event includes a variety of activities for all ages, two stages and a float parade through the town.